-- Develop student leaders. - Enhance student support (buy-in) for campus activities and thus increase student interest in and attendance at events. - Offer an opportunity for student organizations to self-govern (through a modest designated amount of funds to support student organization activities that the council would award). - Foster collaboration among student organizations for larger events and activities. - Engage a group of student leaders in orientation and welcome week planning and execution.
-Establish continuity for the clubs as leaders graduate. - Ensure that club officers understand college policies related to student organizations.
+- Develop student leaders. - Enhance student support (buy-in) for campus activities and thus increase student interest in and attendance at events. - Offer an opportunity for student organizations to self-govern (through a modest designated amount of funds to support student organization activities that the council would award). - Foster collaboration among student organizations for larger events and activities. - Establish continuity for the clubs as leaders graduate. - Ensure that club officers understand college policies related to student organizations.